Breaking the mass-sheet degeneracy in strong lensing mass modeling with weak lensing observations: Results

 We fit this profile using the MCMC simulation and results are shown in Table \ref{tab:BFP} and corresponding plots are shown in Fig.\ \ref{fig:mock_fitting}.
 From numbers listed in Table \ref{tab:BFP}, we see that MCMC fittings are able to recover each individual mass-sheet transformation factors $\lambda_i$ with large error bars in both fixed core radii and free core radii cases.
 However, superimposed or total mass-sheet transformation factor $(\lambda_{\rm tot})$ is well constrained in comparison to individual $\lambda_i$ constraints.
 In case of fixed core radii, the $\lambda_{\rm tot}$ is constrained with $4.17 \%$ precision while in case of free core radii, it is constrained with $7.25 \%$ precision.
-In this likelihood analysis of a mock profile, the precision of constraints on the $\lambda_{\rm tot}$ depends on the choice of error bars applied to the mock lensing profile.
+In this likelihood analysis of a mock profile, the precision of constraints on the $\lambda_{\rm tot}$ depends on the choice of uncertainties applied to the mock lensing profile.
 As a result, the precision associated with these $\lambda_{\rm tot}$ constraints lacks absolute significance.
 However, in both cases, the true value of $\lambda_{\rm tot}$ resides within the posterior distribution of $\lambda_{\rm tot}$.
 This shows that weak lensing has the capability to measure the total mass sheet transformation ($\lambda_{\rm tot}$) in our model.
 Notably, $\lambda_{\rm tot}$ stands as the sole quantity necessary for the $H_0$ constraint.
-Furthermore, when considering free core radii, a loose constraint implies that greater flexibility in the profile's shape leads to a lower constraint on the mass sheet transformation (MST).